davidcoallier/nerian.github.com/_posts/2011-2-28-RPS-3-spork_and_mongoid.markdown

 ---
 layout: post
-title: 'The Ruby programmer stack 3: Blazingly fast tests with Spork on a Mongoid project'
+title: 'Lighting fast tests with Spork on a Mongoid project'
 ---